aaronbloomfield/ccc/hws/tokens/index.md

 2. Your contract MUST be in a file called `NFTmanager.sol` -- note the capitalization!
 3. Your contract line MUST be: `contract NFTmanager is ERC721, IERC721full {`; recall that the IERC721 interface already inherits from the IERC165 interface
 4. The pragma line should be: `pragma solidity ^0.8.7;`
-5. You are NOT to include any of the *files* for the interfaces above (ERC721, IERC721, IERC721full, or IERC165.sol), nor include that code in your file.
+5. You are NOT to submit any of the *files* for the interfaces above (ERC721, IERC721, IERC721full, or IERC165.sol), nor copy-and-paste that code in your file.
 You should `import` them in `NFTmanager.sol`; they will be put into the appropriate directory on Gradescope when it attempts to compile your program
-6. You cannot include any files other than the ones in the list above; any other code must be in your `NFTmanager.sol` file
+6. You cannot submit any files other than the ones in the list above; any other code must be in your `NFTmanager.sol` file

 The following are the functional requirements for the development of this contract: